JacintoDesign/code100/README.md

 Day 36:
 Uploaded responsive site to Github.
 Created new and unique resume with icons/links to online resume etc. Logo in PSD.

+Day 37:
+Began creating an entry for Coding Challenge 5.